2023 PB Lawrence Stakes Results: Cox Plate Hope Mr Brightside Salutes First-Up

 Betting | Horse Racing Today | News | Race Results | Spring Racing | Winter Racing |The Ben, Will & JD Hayes-trained Cox...

-The All-Star Mile is a $5 million Special Condition feature held in Melbourne during the autumn where punters can vote for what horses they want to run.
+The All-Star Mile is a $3.75 million Special Condition feature held in Melbourne during the autumn.

 The All-Star Mile is one of the richest races added to the Australian Racing calendar for the first time in 2019 and is part of the growing number of Special Condition races held down under.

-An Australian first, The All-Star Mile is a unique initiative or Racing Victoria and is the only event in the country that punters get the chance to vote horses into the field.
+An Australian first, The All-Star Mile is a unique initiative or Racing Victoria and was the only event in the country that punters get the chance to vote horses into the field before the selection process was revamped ahead of the 2024 edition.

-Now offering $5 million in prize money, The All-Star Mile is a key feature of the Melbourne Autumn Racing Carnival held in mid-March on the weekend after Flemington’s ‘Super Saturday’.
+Currently offering $3.75 million in prize money, reduced from $5 million ahead of the 2024 edition, The All-Star Mile is a key feature of the Melbourne Autumn Racing Carnival held in mid-March on the weekend after Flemington hosts the Newmarket Handicap.

 Run at the different major race tracks in Melbourne, the inaugural The All-Star Mile was contested at Flemington and won by star Tasmanian-trained filly and last start Australian Guineas champ Mystic Journey.